WPI-HPRC/rocket-software-2024/README.md

 # Rocket Software 2024
-A repository for the 2023 avionics computer code.
+Avionics Computer Software for the 2023-2024 Academic Year